Souk Erbaa (Sfax): History

 This market was founded during the Aghlabid reign in the 9th century, witnessed many changes through the centuries but kept its distinguishing feature since its creation as totally covered.
 The current state goes back to the Tunisian independence period.

 For decades, this souk was exclusive for the nobles of Sfax and its rich citizens because of the type and quality of its products.
-Till this day, its merchants belong to the noble society of the community (which is not only related to wealth level), that's why, apart of its economic role, Souk Erbaa had a social one as a meeting place.
+Till this day, its merchants belong to the noble society of the community (which is not only related to wealth level), that's why, apart from its economic role, Souk Erbaa had a social one as a meeting place.

 Etymology

 It got its appellation from the position in which the merchants used to sit, in the lotus position, because of the high altitude of their shops.

 Some historians believe the Erbaa naming came from the fact that the products there used to be sold for the quarter of its original price.